 SNAP Test employs differential marking system, with different questions carrying 1 and 2 marks.
 There is also negative marking of 25% for every wrong answer.

-NMAT is the main MBA entrance exam for admission to full time MBA offered by NMIMS, Mumbai and PGDM programmes offered at NMIMS, Hyderabad and Bengaluru campuses.
+NMAT by GMAC dates are already announced.
+Aspirants seeking admission to full time MBA offered by NMIMS, Mumbai and PGDM programmes offered at NMIMS, Hyderabad and Bengaluru campuses can apply for NMAT by GMAC exam.
 The test is conducted in collaboration with GMAC (Graduate Management Admission Council) – an international organization consisting of leading business schools around the world.
 NMAT is a two hour computer based exam testing candidates for language skills, quantitative skills and logical reasoning.
 The questions allotted to each section keep varying every year.

 The Language Skill section is the main focus of NMAT and has traditionally been dubbed as the toughest among all MBA entrance exams.
 In this section, questions style differs greatly, covering reading comprehensions, English usage, vocabulary test, Para-jumbles, sentence correction, grammar inputs and verbal analogies.